Bunkai9448/NHL-07_public/Textures-Editing/Readme.md

 - Through PPSSPP's texture swap (editing your config.ini, explanations at the end of this readme)
 - ISO files' replacement (the video and most tools are for this one)

+- A nice tool to rule them all (WIP): [EA-Graphics-Manager](https://github.com/bartlomiejduda/EA-Graphics-Manager/releases/)

 ## Video guide

 [https://youtu.be/l1-nQgmIKks](https://youtu.be/l1-nQgmIKks)